 Local knowledge.
 Do you live near a section of the Florida Trail, or frequently hike on the Florida Trail?
 Share your trail updates in our Facebook group to let hikers know that something along the trail may have changed recently, or send them in to us so we can post them on this website.

 Shuttling hikers.
 The Florida Trail is a linear footpath with very few loop options.
 There is a great need for assisting section hikers and weekend backpackers by helping them place vehicles for section hikes.
 In addition, during the spring and fall hiking season, both thru-hikers and section hikers may be in need of assistance getting to either terminus of the trail, or need help for resupply along long stretches where there are no services.
-Be a Trail Angel and help out: join our Facebook group and monitor calls for assistance, or join our Florida Trail Angels mailing list to get notices we pass along from people who ask for help.
+Be a Trail Angel and help out: join our Facebook group and monitor calls for assistance.
 We won’t share your personal information with hikers; it’s up to you to reach out to those in need.

 Outreach.
 Public outreach is an important part of our mission.
 If you’ve hiked the Florida Trail, we’d love to have you tell your story, either in writing or images.
 Are you a whiz with social media, blogging, or video?
 You can help us spread the word about the Florida Trail.
 If you have a knack for public speaking, you can help our efforts in presenting workshops.
 Contact us with your details.